-From day one, the Retail Management Program is specialized on retailing, while also containing the same content students normally receive at all business schools, including, economics, marketing, accounting, management, strategy, etc. Many courses are adjusted to give both general content and retail-specific content.
+From day one, the Retail Management Program is specialized on retailing, while also containing the same content students normally receive at all business schools, including, economics, marketing, accounting, management, strategy, etc. Many courses are adjusted to provide both general and retail-specific content.

-The degree will qualify you to apply for certain specializations on Master programs at SSE or a Master program at another college or university in Sweden or abroad.
 All teaching is conducted in English.
 During the first two years, a semester at the Retail Management program typically includes four to five courses.
-During the third year, students take fewer courses but write two larger reports, a company project within the Applied Retailing Track and their Bachelor thesis.
-The activities in the Applied Retailing Track and the Antonia Ax:son Johnson Tutorial are run in parallel with the classroom courses over three years.
+During the third year, students take fewer courses but write two larger reports, a company project within the Applied Retail Track and their Bachelor thesis.
+The activities in the Applied Retail Track and the Antonia Ax:son Johnson Tutorial run in parallel with the classroom courses over three years.
+The degree will qualify you to apply for certain specializations within Master programs at SSE or a Master program at another college or university in Sweden or abroad.

 The Applied Retail Track